electrode-io/electrode-native/docs/getting-started/getting-started.md

 ```

 {% common %}
+Once the app is launched click on any movie and you will be taken to the details page of MovieDetailsMiniApp.

 This is how easy it is to combine multiple MiniApps in a local container!

 You've successfully used Electrode Native to build your first native application, composed of multiple MiniApps.